top of page

 2024 Opening Times

-During the Spring of 2024 we will be open for guided tours on
+During the Autumn of 2024 we will be open for guided tours on

 Tours will commence in the Beckermet village car park